 More than fifty years of conflict involving various non-state armed actors has left Colombia with extensive mine and ERW contamination problem.
-According to national estimates there is 51.24 km2 of mined and ERW contaminated land in Colombia (31 out of 32 departments).
+According to national estimates there is 51.2 square kilometres of mined and ERW contaminated land in Colombia (31 out of 32 departments).

 The government of Colombia and the FARC-EP (Revolutionary Armed Forces of Colombia - People's Army) signed a peace accord in September 2016.
 The signed agreement stipulates that as part of the reintegration into civilian life, specialized training and training needs will be offered in the areas of managerial and operational training in order to create and train humanitarian demining organizations.